phuoctmse/phuoctmse/README.md

 Web Developer
 -------------

 I've been learning to code for 3 years.
-I started with HTML, then have been really found a passion for backend development
+I started with Java, then have been really found a passion for backend development in Nodejs

 * 🌍  I'm based in Ho Chi Minh City, Viet Nam
 * 🖥️  See my portfolio at [MyPorforlio](http://minhphuoc.framer.website)